cdklabs/cdk-verified-permissions/README.md

 });
 ```

-Define Identity Source with all the properties:
+Define Identity Source with Cognito Configuration and all properties:

 ```ts
 const validationSettingsStrict = {